 The LENS Project: Learn Empathy Negotiation & Self

-The LENS Project currently serves over 300 youth and 1,000 family members annually.
+The LENS Project serves over 475 youth and 3,500 family members annually.

 The LENS Project has received support from: